mxschmitt/golang-url-shortener/README.md

 ## Configuration

 The configuration is a JSON file, an example is located [here](build/config.json).
 If your editor supports intellisense by using a schema (e.g. [VS Code](https://github.com/Microsoft/vscode)) then you can simply press space for auto completion.
-The config parameters should be really selfexplaning, but [here](build/schema.md) is a detailed description for all of these:
+The config parameters should be really self explaining, but [here](build/schema.md) is a detailed description for all of these:

 ## OAuth